Milan Metro Line 2: History

 The first part of the line, from Caiazzo to Cascina Gobba, was opened in September 1969.

 The interurban sections of Line 2 were originally built as part of a fast tramway, the Linee celeri dell'Adda ("Adda fast lines"), opened in 1968 from Cimiano up to Gorgonzola.
-After few years, in 1972, the section was included in the newly born Metro line.
+After a few years, in 1972, the section was included in the newly born Metro line.
 The same section was extended in 1985 up to Gessate, the present terminus.

 Route

 The line, 40.4 km long with 35 stations, has a central section that runs from Cascina Gobba to Famagosta, and forks at both ends.
 The North branch runs from Cologno Sud to Cologno Nord, the North-East branch runs from Vimodrone to Gessate, the South-East branch consists of the Abbiategrasso station, the South branch runs from Assago Milanofiori Nord to Assago Milanofiori Forum.